 1. Apply to and Interview with Programs

-With the Match, applicants must still apply directly to programs in which they are interested, and applicants and programs interview and evaluate each other independently of the Match.
-No offers are made by programs during the interview period.
+Applicants and programs interview and evaluate each other independently of ORMatch.
+However, no offers are made by programs during the interview period.
 Applicants and programs can evaluate each other fully before the programs must decide on their preferences for applicants, and before applicants must decide on their preferences for programs.

 2. Submit Your Rank Order List of Preferred Placements